Some interesting birational morphisms of smooth affine quadric $3$-folds: Introduction

 \section{Introduction}

 A main theme in Complex Dynamics is that of equidistribution for periodic points.
 Roughly speaking, it is expected that if a rational map (more generally, meromorphic map) $f:X\dashrightarrow X$ of a complex projective manifold (more generally, compact K\"ahler manifold) satisfies a certain type of hyperbolicity, then it has an equilibrium measure with no mass on proper Zariski subsets, and to which the average of Dirac measures on hyperbolic periodic points converges.
 In general, one expects that the logarithmic growth of (hyperbolic) isolated periodic points of a map is a lower bound for its topological entropy (a very fundamental dynamical invariant).
+These are characteristics of the complexity of a map.

 To make precise the above statement, we first recall the definition of dynamical degrees of a map.
 Let $X$ be a compact K\"ahler manifold of dimension $m$, and $f:X\dashrightarrow X$ a dominant meromorphic map (i.e.: there is a proper Zariski subset $I(f)\subset X$ - called the indeterminacy set of $f$ - so that $f$ is given as a holomorphic map $f:X\backslash I(f)\rightarrow X$ and the image of $X\backslash I(f)$ is dense in $X$).
 Let $\omega$ be the cohomological class of a K\"ahler form on $X$.
 For a number $0\leq j\leq m$, the following limit exists and is independent of the choice of the K\"ahler form (see \cite{russakovskii-shiffman} when $X=$ a projective space, \cite{dinh-sibony10} and \cite{dinh-sibony1} for the general case)